fullandfaithful/Sybil/README.md

 ## Installation

-If you're using Plug, write the following to your .vimrc.
+If you're using Plug, write the following to your `.vimrc`.

 ```
 Plug 'shapesncats/ordinary-lisp'